mgoldsmith1/Loyola-Virtual-Exchange/osc-project-6/README.md

 * Provides simulation of message/order routing.
 * Provide string responses for financial exchange quotes for clients to trade based on.

+## Functional vs Non-Functional Requirements ##

+* Functional Requirements
+	- Provides multi-threaded order traffic engine.

+* Non-Functional Requirements
+	- Provides the ability for the simulation of a financial exchange.
+	- Provides delegation of an exchange feed.

 ## Frequently Asked Questions (FAQ) ##

 * Are there indicators provided?
 Answer: No. Possibly in the future.

+* How do I report a bug?
+Answer:

 ## Who do I talk to? ##